openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Performs element-wise cosine operation on `operand` tensor and produces a `result` tensor, according to the IEEE-754 specification.
+Performs element-wise cosine operation on `operand` tensor and produces a `result` tensor, implementing the `cos` operation from the IEEE-754 specification.
 Numeric precision is implementation-defined.

 ### Operands